Trump grants clemency to 2 Army officers accused of war crimes, restores rank to Navy SEAL Eddie Gallagher

 NAVY SEAL EDDIE GALLAGHER'S FAMILY REACTS TO WORD OF POTENTIAL TRUMP ACTION TO RESTORE RANK

-"Letting Eddie retire as chief [petty officer] grants our family the dignity it is owed after two decades of fighting on the front lines of the War on Terror," they said.
-"Eddie has sacrificed so much, and we are so grateful the president recognizes this sacrifice and [could grant] Eddie the ability to retire in peace."
+"I truly believe that we are blessed as a nation to have a commander in chief that stands up for our war fighters, and cares about how they and their families are treated," he said.

+"Our military is the best in the world, and with steadfast and supportive leadership -- like we have in this president, our fighting force will only get stronger," Eddie Gallagher added.

 Golsteyn was charged with premeditated murder in the 2010 death of a suspected Taliban bomb maker.
+His trial was expected to begin next month.

 MAJ.
 MATTHEW GOLSTEYN'S FAMILY REACTS TO WORD OF POTENTIAL TRUMP ACTION, FEARING AFGHANISTAN TRIP

-It was the second time the Army investigated the 2010 case involving Matt Golsteyn.
-An initial probe didn't find sufficient evidence to bring charges.
+It was the second time the Army investigated the 2010 case after an initial probe didn't find sufficient evidence to bring charges.
 A second investigation was opened in 2016 and Golsteyn was charged in December 2018.
-He faced life in prison if convicted.
+He faced life in prison if convicted and was stripped of his Special Forces tab and Silver Star award for valor.

+Golsteyn was charged with murder after telling Fox News' Bret Baier in 2016 that he was concerned that if he released the suspected Taliban bomber, he would strike again.
+At one point, Baier asked Golsteyn if he'd killed the Taliban bomber.

 His family had called the case a "complete set-up," a "farce" and a "kangaroo court."